pbdr/pymkcmd/README.md

 ## 1. Installation

-An installation scheme is under development.
+An installation method is under development.
 For now just add `src` directory to one of Python's search paths, e.g. `PYTHONPATH` environment variable.

 ## 2. Usage